 Empaths should do their best to put up strong boundaries with these people – and avoid romantic entanglings with them.

-Here’s a helpful article for how to put up boundaries with emotional vampires.
+Here’s are helpful tools to put up better boundaries with emotional vampires.

 Empaths are often very loving people who are intuitively drawn to wanting to help release people’s suffering.